C.J. Cron Player Props: Rockies vs. Athletics

 - The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in MLB.

-- The Athletics' 5.85 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 5.83 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender the second-most home runs in baseball (147 total, 1.4 per game).
+- Athletics pitchers combine to give up 148 total home runs at a rate of 1.4 per game (second-most in the league).

+- Medina (3-7) gets the starting nod for the Athletics in his 11th start of the season.
+He's put together a 5.50 ERA in 70 1/3 innings pitched, with 70 strikeouts.

-- The righty last appeared on Sunday against the Houston Astros, when he tossed 5 1/3 innings, allowing one earned run while giving up five hits.
+- In his last appearance on Sunday against the Houston Astros, the righty went five innings, giving up one earned run while surrendering two hits.

-- The 29-year-old has put up an ERA of 5.06, with 9.2 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .297 against him.
+- The 24-year-old has a 5.50 ERA and 9 strikeouts per nine innings across 14 games this season, while giving up a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.